RohanBasavaraju/queue-less/README.md

 # What I learned

+By going through the product development process, we learned how to design, build, test, and deploy Android applications for social impact.
+Additionally, we gained unique experience working between front-end and back-end while continuously keeping in mind user needs.
+Lastly, we developed a breadth of technical skills across different programming languages (Python, Java, Dart, SQL) for a diversity of software platforms (Android, Flutter, Google Cloud, Google Maps).

 # What's next for QLess

 After our initial proof of concept, QLess aspires to revolutionize the food analytics industry through four major avenues.